mrsergazinov/mrsergazinov.github.io/bio.md

 #### Personal Statement

-I am a second-year Ph.D student at the [Department of Statistics at Texas A&M University](https://stat.tamu.edu/).
-I am interested in deep learning, uncertainty quantification, functional data analysis, and big data.
+I am a Ph.D student at the [Department of Statistics at Texas A&M University](https://stat.tamu.edu/).
+I am rather broadly interested in probabilstic deep learning and realted methods.

 #### Documents